 - 3.8.1.
 Any boat(s) that stops on the course, spins out, or is involved in an accident that causes a yellow flag, and can return to the pontoon without outside assistance, will be inspected by the technical commissioner, and if approved, will be able to re-enter the race through the entrance lane. - 3.8.2.
 No F1 boat(s) will be allowed to use rule 311.01.4 to race under protest. - 3.9.
 The start procedure may be changed in order to separate the boats into two groups from the start until the first buoy by guiding the drivers through 2 different gates marked with 2 large buoys ahead of the first turn buoy.
 The daily management committee will decide whether to apply this system and full details on the starting system will be given at the drivers briefing. - 3.10.
-An overlap may only be established when two boats are on the same course or approximately on the same course and the overtaking boat has no longer a free choice on which side he shall pass.
+An overlap may only be established when two boats are on the same course or approximately on the same course and the cockpit of the overtaking boat, if passing on the inside is level with the cockpit of the overtaken boat.